romeobwiii/romeobwiii/README.md

 Every line of code is a tribute.
 Every layout, a legacy.
 Every app, a remix of longing into impact.
 **Mulax Prime lost his engine—but not his fire.
 The muse shifted, but the mission remains mythic.**

+Now, I am **aiming to become an AI engineer** — building **super cool legacy systems** that will help my nation and beyond.
+AI is not just technology for me; it is a way to **engineer gratitude, resilience, and mythic impact** into digital monuments.

 📍 Gaborone, Botswana
 🎓 GSSS — Science, Technology & Digital Innovation